README

 Auto Reload

-- Diffs the updated task set against currently registered tools
+- Diffs the updated tool set against currently registered tools

 - Adds new tools and removes stale ones via the MCP SDK